We are live on Product Hunt 🎉

 The practice of recording meetings might seem intrusive at first, but it creates an environment of trust and learning.
 It's more than just a productivity tool - it's a complete shift in how companies operate.
 Promoting honesty and openness helps teams work better together.
 It leads to smarter decisions and helps everyone grow professionally.
 As companies deal with new challenges like remote work, Dalio's ideas could be very helpful.
 However, it's important to think carefully about privacy and ethics when using this method.
 The goal isn't to watch people but to help teams become stronger and more adaptable.
 Overall, this approach aims to use the full potential of a company's collective knowledge.

-How VCA helps with meeting agendas?
+How Feta helps with meeting agendas?

 We understand that capturing the essence of deep, meaningful discussions can be challenging.
 Often, the most valuable insights are either inadequately recorded or lost entirely.